> Table 41: Tamoxifen and overall survival in estrogen receptor-positive breast cancer

-Introduction: Tamoxifen improves overall survival for women with estrogen receptor-positive breast cancer.
+Introduction: Tamoxifen improves survival for people with estrogen receptor-positive early breast cancer.
+Tamoxifen is a pill taken every day for 5-10 years.

 Learn more about tamoxifen.